erkyrath/tinyapp/README.md

 ## A minimal application

-This is a very simple TinyApp application:
+This is a very simple TinyApp application (see `example/minimal.wsgi`):

 ```
 from tinyapp.app import TinyApp
 from tinyapp.handler import ReqHandler
 from tinyapp.constants import PLAINTEXT

+# Define two handlers.

 class han_Home(ReqHandler):
     def do_get(self, req):